-Domestic abuse is a serious health and social care issue.
-Anyone can experience domestic abuse regardless of gender, age, ethnicity, sexuality, economic status or background.
+DVA is serious health and social care issue.
+Anyone can experience DVA regardless of gender, age, ethnicity, sexuality, economic status or background.

 To ensure individuals are safely supported, we have identified some resources for professionals.

-The first two resources provide guidance for professionals to recognise and safely respond to domestic violence and abuse.
+The first two resources provide guidance for professionals to recognise and safely respond to DVA.

-- A ‘quick guide for social workers’ produced by the Social Care Institute for Excellence (SCIE) and the National Institute for Health and Care Excellence (NICE).
-The guidance includes advice about asking someone about domestic violence and abuse, responding to a disclosure, and specialist services.
+- A ‘quick guide for social workers’ produced by Social Care Institute for Excellence (SCIE) and the National Institute for Health and Care Excellence (NICE).
+The guidance includes advice about asking someone about DVA, responding to a disclosure, and specialist services.

 - SafeLives, a UK wide domestic abuse charity, have developed the second resource ‘Getting it right first time’.
-Aimed at professionals who do not work in domestic abuse services, it includes three steps ‘identify, ask, and act’ to help if you suspect someone you are working with or supporting is experiencing domestic abuse:
+Aimed at professionals who do not work in DVA services, it includes three steps ‘identify, ask, and act’ to help if you suspect someone you are working with or supporting is experiencing DVA.

-- The UK Government has published advice and guidance for those experiencing or who feel at risk of experiencing domestic abuse during the outbreak.
-This guide provides an overview of domestic abuse and contact details of specialist organisations.
+- The UK Government published advice and guidance for those experiencing or who felt at risk of experiencing DVA during the outbreak.
+This guide provides an overview of DVA and the contact details of specialist organisations.

 - Roasalise O’Neale and Leonie Burnham of eSafety Women, Australian Government have published a blog about online safety help.
 This resource is primarily targeted towards domestic and family violence workers.
 However, it provides key advice about communicating safely online with families/parents who you suspect might be at risk of/or are experiencing DVA.